notsheesh/18x13-fcs-labs/README.md

 - [Malloc lab](https://github.com/notsheesh/18613-malloc-lab)
 - [Proxy lab](https://github.com/notsheesh/18613-proxy-lab)

-The linked repositories are private to honour CMU's academic integrity policies Kindly reach out to me at shreesh [at] cmu [dot] edu if you wish to learn more
+The linked repositories are private to honour CMU's academic integrity policies <br>
+Kindly reach out to me at shreesh [at] cmu [dot] edu if you wish to learn more